Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 Bio-Oil

-Bio-Oil is non-toxic to dogs if applied correctly.
-However, you need to consider if your dog is a self licker or chewer.
-Bio-Oil is highly toxic to dogs and can cause liver failure or liver damage if consumed excessively.
+Bio-oil is non-toxic to dogs if applied correctly.
+However, it would be best to consider whether your dog is a self-licker or a chewer.
+Bio-oil is highly toxic to dogs and can cause liver failure or damage if consumed excessively.

 Use In Dogs: reduces dry skin.